-We may at our option and at any time redeem the Senior Notes, in whole or in part, in principal amounts of \$1,000 or multiples thereof.
+We may at our option and at any time redeem the senior notes, in whole or in part, in principal amounts of \$1,000 or multiples thereof.
 The redemption price will equal the sum of:

-- (1) an amount equal to 100% of the principal amount thereof; and - (2) a make-whole premium,
+- (1) an amount equal to 100% of the principal amount thereof; and - (2) a make-whole premium, together with accrued and unpaid interest up to but not including the redemption date.

-We will calculate the make-whole premium as the excess of:
+We will calculate the make-whole premium as:

-(1) the aggregate present value as of the redemption date of each dollar of principal of such Senior Notes being redeemed and the amount of interest (exclusive of interest accrued to the redemption date) that would have been payable in respect of such dollar if such redemption had not been made, determined by discounting, on a semi-annual basis, such principal and interest at a rate equal to the sum of the Treasury Yield (determined on the business day immediately preceding the redemption date) plus basis points from the respective dates on which such principal and interest would have been payable if such redemption had not been made, over

-$\$ (2) the aggregate principal amount of such Senior Notes being redeemed.
+- (1) the aggregate present value as of the redemption date of each dollar of principal of such senior notes being redeemed and the amount of interest (exclusive of interest accrued to the redemption date) that would have been payable in respect of such dollar if such redemption had not been made, determined by discounting, on a semi-annual basis, such principal and interest at a rate equal to the sum of the Treasury Yield (determined on the business day immediately preceding the redemption date) plus 30 basis points from the respective dates on which such principal and interest would have been payable if such redemption had not been made, in excess of - (2) the aggregate principal amount of such senior notes being redeemed.

-"Treasury Yield" means, in connection with the calculation of any make-whole premium on any Senior Note, the yield to maturity at the time of computation of United States Treasury securities with a constant maturity (as complied by and published in the most recent Federal Reserve Statistical Release H.15 (519) that has become publicly available at least two business days prior to the redemption date (or, if such Statistical Release is no longer published, any publicly available source of similar data)) equal to the then remaining maturity of such Senior Note; provided that if no United States Treasury security is available with such a constant maturity for which a closing yield is given, the Treasury Yield shall be obtained by linear interpolation (calculated to the nearest one-twelfth of a year) from the closing yields of United States Treasury securities for which such yields are given, except that if the remaining maturity of such Senior Note is less than one year, the weekly average yield on actually traded United States Treasury securities adjusted to a constant maturity of one year shall be used.
+"Treasury Yield" means, in connection with the calculation of any make-whole premium on any senior note, the yield to maturity at the time of computation of United States Treasury securities with a constant maturity (as complied by and published in the most recent Federal Reserve Statistical Release H.15 (519) that has become publicly available at least two business days prior to the redemption date (or, if such Statistical Release is no longer published, any publicly available source of similar data)) equal to the then remaining maturity of such senior note; provided that if no United States Treasury security is available with such a constant maturity for which a closing yield is given, the Treasury Yield shall be obtained by linear interpolation (calculated to the nearest one-twelfth of a year) from the closing yields of United States Treasury securities for which such yields are given, except that if the remaining maturity of such security is less than one year, the weekly average yield on actually traded United States Treasury securities adjusted to a constant maturity of one year shall be used.

-If we redeem less than all of the Senior Notes at any time, the trustee will select the Senior Notes for redemption on a pro rata basis, by lot or by such method as the trustee will deem fair and appropriate; provided we will not redeem Senior Notes of \$1,000 or less in part.
-We will mail notices of redemption by first class mail at least 30 but not more than 60 days before the redemption date to each registered holder of Senior Notes to be redeemed at its registered address.
+If we redeem less than all of the senior notes at any time, the trustee will select the senior notes for redemption on a pro rata basis, by lot or by such method as the trustee will deem fair and appropriate; provided we will not redeem senior notes of \$1,000 or less in part.
+We will mail notices of redemption by first class mail at least 30 but not more than 60 days before the redemption date to each registered holder of senior notes to be redeemed at its registered address.

-If we redeem any Senior Note in part only, the notice of redemption that relates to such Senior Note will state the portion thereof to be redeemed.
-We will issue a new Senior Note in principal amount equal to the unredeemed portion in the name of the registered holder thereof upon cancellation of the original Senior Note.
+If we redeem any senior note in part only, the notice of redemption that relates to such senior note will state the portion thereof to be redeemed.
+We will issue a new senior note in principal amount equal to the unredeemed portion in the name of the registered holder thereof upon cancellation of the original senior note.

-On and after the redemption date, interest will cease to accrue on Senior Notes or portions of them called for redemption unless we default in the payment of the redemption price.
+On and after the redemption date, interest will cease to accrue on senior notes or portions of them called for redemption unless we default in the payment of the redemption price.